 Mark Ausbrooks is celebrating his 29th year as an educator.
 He enthusiastically returned to FCPS in the summer of 2011.
 He is currently an assistant principal at Hayfield Secondary School.

-During his five-year hiatus from FCPS he created and founded the Young Men's Leadership Academy for the Maplewood Richmond Heights School District.
-The academy provided young men a curriculum that addressed their academic, career and social/emotional needs.
-As Director he recruited and trained community members to become mentors for the students.
+During his five-year hiatus from FCPS, he created and founded the Young Men's Leadership Academy for the Maplewood Richmond Heights School District.
+The academy provided young men with a curriculum that addressed their academic, career, and social/emotional needs.
+As Director, he recruited and trained community members to become mentors for the students.

-After leaving the state of Missouri he returned to his hometown of Washington, DC to take on the challenge of working for DCPS.
-While working for DCPS he earned the status Highly Effective Educator during the 2010 - 2011 and 2011 – 2012 school years respectively.
-During his tenure in DCPS he focused on college readiness access for all students.
-He also assisted with the revamping of the Advisory program that allowed for the delivery of the School Counseling Core Curriculum.
+After leaving the state of Missouri, he returned to his hometown of Washington, DC, to take on the challenge of working for DCPS.
+During his tenure with DCPS, he earned the status of Highly Effective Educator during the 2010 - 2011 and 2011 – 2012 school years, respectively.
+During his tenure in DCPS, he focused on college readiness access for all students.
+He also assisted with the revamping of The Advisory Program that allowed for the delivery of the School Counseling Core Curriculum.

-During high school Mark earned All City football honors as a defensive lineman.
-Mark financed his undergraduate education by earning a football scholarship from North Carolina A&T State University.
-He received his B.S. in Communications and upon graduation worked in the area of television production.
+During high school, Mark earned All-City football honors as a defensive lineman.
+Mark financed his undergraduate education by through a football scholarship from North Carolina A&T State University.
+He received his B.S. in Communications and, upon graduation, worked in the area of television production.

 He has a passion for working with young people and their families and was given the opportunity to work with his high school Principal and mentor Michael Durso in Arlington County Public Schools.
-While working in ACPS he started his graduated studies.
-He received his master's degree in Education with a concentration in Counseling & Development from George Mason University.
+While working in ACPS, he started his graduate studies.
+He received his master's degree in education with a concentration in Counseling & Development from George Mason University.